-Get Help NowSearch for Resources
+Get Help NowSearch for Providers

 If you or someone you know is experiencing a mental health crisis, seek help immediately.

 Dial 911 and say you have a mental health crisis situation.
 Explain the situation clearly so the appropriate mental health crisis intervention services can be dispatched.
 Be prepared to provide specific details.
 Click here to learn how to inform police.

 A crisis line offers a free, confidential phone or text messaging connection to a trained crisis counselor, usually staffed 24 hours a day.
 Crisis counselors work to assess the caller’s level of danger to him/herself or others and determine whether the situation calls for immediate on-the-scene help.

 If immediate help is not required, the crisis line counselor will stay on the line as long as necessary to provide emotional support and discuss potential plans of action to resolve the crisis moment.
 Outcomes may involve helping an individual formulate a safety plan and get connected to appropriate resources for follow-up counseling services and emergency assistance, if needed.

 Veterans Crisis Line